-Figure 3.
-Seebeck coefficient (a), Electrical conductivity (b), Thermal conductivity (c), and Power Factor (d) of Janus Si2SbBi monolayer.

 Similar trends were observed for the thermal conductivities κ of the Si2SbBi (Figure 3(c)) and SiSb (Figure 4(c)) monolayers, which were low.
 We obtained thermal conductivity values of 13.9918 W/mK and 13.3578 W/mK at T=300 K for Si2SbBi and SiSb, respectively.
 In both materials, thermal conductivity is affected by temperature, with higher temperature values corresponding to increased thermal conductivity levels.
 Strong electrical conductivity is paired with weak thermal conductivity, indicating favorable outcomes for the Seebeck coefficient and power factor of these materials.

 Figure 4.
-The Seebeck coefficient of (a) Janus Si2SbBi monolayer and (b) SiSb monolayer varies with changes in the chemical potential at different temperatures.
+Seebeck coefficient (a), Electrical conductivity (b), Thermal conductivity (c), and Power Factor (d) of SiSb monolayer

 We also obtained the variation in the Seebeck coefficient (S) as a functional chemical at different temperatures of the Si2SbBi monolayer, as shown in Figure 3(a).
 The figure shows that the Seebeck coefficient is affected by chemical potential and temperature.
 This aligns with Mott’s formula [27].
 Two peaks were observed around the Fermi level at each temperature.
 The highest peak value of the Seebeck coefficient was 1349 (1342) μV/K for p-type (n-type) doping at 300 K, and it decreased with increasing temperature.
 The comprehensive Seebeck coefficient values obtained are 952.4 (1008) μV/K, 746.6 (829) μV/K, and 611.4 (710) μV/K for p-type (n-type) doping at temperatures 400 K, 500 K, and 600 K, respectively.

+We expanded our analysis beyond the Janus Si2SbBi monolayer to include the Seebeck coefficient calculations for the SiSb monolayer.
+Figure 4(a) illustrates the temperature-dependent behavior of the SiSb monolayer, revealing intriguing insights.
+For the SiSb monolayer, we observed the highest peak of the absolute Seebeck coefficient to be 1198 (1198) μV/K for the p-type (n-type) configuration, specifically at a temperature of 300 K. This data serves as a crucial benchmark for understanding the thermoelectric properties of the SiSb monolayer.

 The Seebeck coefficient measures the electric voltage generated by a material in response to a temperature difference.
 As the temperature of the material increased, the particles became more energetic and produced a weaker voltage.
 Consequently, a temperature difference at higher temperatures causes a smaller voltage change, resulting in a lower Seebeck coefficient.

-Table 2.

-Electronic and thermoelectric parameters at room temperature result from this work and other studies for comparison